The Peter J. Lindberg, M.D., Center for Health and Human Performance

 The 52,000-square-foot Peter J. Lindberg, M.D., Center for Health and Human Performance will stand at a key intersection of academics and athletics.

 The Lindberg Center’s primary objective will be to prepare graduates for health-related careers requiring a major in kinesiology or public health.

 It also will house a complementary aquatic center and natatorium, replacing the pool in the adjacent Carver P.E.
 Center, and bringing with it new teams in men's and women's water polo.

-Groundbreaking will be held in April 2020 and the $18 million center is planned to open in the spring of 2021.
+The $18 million center is scheduled to open in the spring of 2021.

 Inside the Lindberg Center